 Almost immediately following labor and birth, estrogen and other hormone levels crash (which will surprise nobody who has experienced that emotional rollercoasters after giving birth!).
 The sudden drop in estrogen can cause large numbers follicles to stop growing and rest.
 However, hairs don’t fall out immediately, but after a rest period of 2-4 months.
 Couple this with the lack of sleep, potential nutritional stress and the demands of caring for a newborn, and a perfect storm for hair changes is in place.

-What can you do about post-partum hair loss?
+What can you do about hair loss after baby?

 If you are worried about an impending drain-clogging hair storm, there are a few simple tips to minimize the impact of post-partum hair fall.
 Most cases of post-partum hair loss are completely reversible and these tips may help reduce the severity.